Quantum-SMC/Secure-Quantum-Federated-Learning-for-Solubility-Prediction-of-Drug-Like-Molecules/README.md

 Additionally, in _main.py_ the _get_net_ function needs to be expanded to enable the selection of this model.

 ## Datasets
-We implemented the [HAR](https://upcommons.upc.edu/handle/2117/20897) dataset and as it is not implemented by PyTorch per default.
+We implemented the [ESOL](https://paperswithcode.com/dataset/esol-scaffold) dataset.
 It must be downloaded with the provided loading script in the _data_ folder.

 Adding a new dataset requires adding the loading to the _load_data_ function in _data_loading.py_.
-This can either be simply done by adding an existing dataloader from PyTorch or requires custom data loading like in the case with the HAR dataset.
+This can either be simply done by adding an existing dataloader from PyTorch or requires custom data loading.
 Additionally, the size of the data examples and the number of classes need to be added to the _get_shapes_ function to properly configure the model.
 Furthermore, the _assign_data_ function needs to be extended to enable assigning the test and train data to the individual clients.
-Should the evaluation require running the new dataset with the scaling attack, which adds backdoor trigger patterns to the data examples the following functions also need to be extended:

-- _scaling_attack_insert_backdoor_
-- _add_backdoor_

-Both of these are located in _attacks.py_.

 ## Multi-Party Computation
 To run the MPC Implementation the [code](https://github.com/data61/MP-SPDZ) for [MP-SPDZ](https://eprint.iacr.org/2020/521) needs to be downloaded separately using the installation script _mpc_install.sh_.
 The following protocols are supported:

+- [MASCOT](https://dl.acm.org/doi/abs/10.1145/2976749.2978357?casa_token=ANhMJsmbD9kAAAAA:uaMV-qJpBFxYVJZekcBq_wk7y7iCWyctOVlNzt30oWfT9Amh5uQG_D5NCb_SybJrV_90sTAcK00O) uses 2 or more parties in a malicious setting
 - Semi2k uses 2 or more parties in a semi-honest, dishonest majority setting
 - [SPDZ2k](https://eprint.iacr.org/2018/482) uses 2 or more parties in a malicious, dishonest majority setting
 - [Replicated2k](https://eprint.iacr.org/2016/768.pdf) uses 3 parties in a semi-honest, honest majority setting